 Even if you don't add the column, the Netmon filter will work.
 But your troubleshooting will be much easier if you can see what stage of authentication you're in.

 When looking for instances of Proxy Authentication, be sure to study all frames where there is an NTLM Challenge, or an Authenticate Message is present.
 If necessary, right-click the specific piece of traffic and Find Conversations > TCP.
 Be aware of the Time Delta values in these Conversations.

 A four second delay in proxy authentication as seen in Wireshark.
 The Time delta from previous displayed frame column was made via right-clicking the field of the same name in the frame details and selecting Add as Column.

-Name resolution works best and most quickly when it takes place as close to the client's country as possible.
+Name resolution works best and most quickly when it takes place as close to the client's country/region as possible.

 If DNS name resolution is taking place overseas, it can add seconds to page loads.
 Ideally, name resolution happens in under 100ms.
 If not, you should do further investigation.